 Sorry, what did you just say?

 Don't ever be tempted to write your profile in the third person.
 It makes you sound pompous and distant.

-You don't ( I hope) employ a third party to hang around beside you at cocktail parties on order to introduce you to others in the third person.
+You don't (I hope) employ someone to hang around beside you at cocktail parties and whose job it is to introduce you to others in the third person.
 That would be weird.